 5. Trademarks are recognized as security asset

-The recognition of trademark as security asset will enhance the value of trademark as an asset.
+The recognition of trademark as security asset or private asset will enhance the value of trademark as an asset.
 Trademark could be used as a security for flexible financing options.

 The full text of the Trademarks Bill.